YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZGBLDIRACC
 ------------------

-ZGBLDIRACC, Cannot access global directory xxxx.
-Continuing with yyyy.
+ZGBLDIRACC, Cannot access global directory xxxxyyyyzzzz.

 Run Time Error: This indicates that a SET of a $ZGBLDIR or external global reference specified a Global Directory (xxxx) that does not exist or cannot be accessed due to permissions.
 YottaDB retains the previous Global Directory (yyyy).